Learning Outcomes

 - The work involves a nondelegable duty.

-- The work is inherently dangerous.
+- The work is especially dangerous.

 - The employer exercised no control over the details of the work.